German court hears complaints on euro crisis tools

 President Joachim Gauck - whose signature is needed to make ratification complete - made a rare incursion into the euro debate by saying he was “glad that this action is being taken”.

-Gauck, who was nominated by the opposition, told German TV the center-right chancellor was “obliged to describe in detail the meaning, in fiscal terms too” of the debt crisis measures.
+Gauck, who was nominated by the opposition, told German TV the centre-right chancellor was “obliged to describe in detail the meaning, in fiscal terms too” of the debt crisis measures.

 “Sometimes it’s tiresome to explain what it’s all about.
 And sometimes the energy is lacking to tell the population openly what is really going on,” the popular president said on Sunday.